 Nochebuena menu / Puerto Rican holiday food – appetizers

-Empanadas (or empanadillas).
-While they can also be a meal in itself, empanadas are a great appetizer, too.
-You can make smaller, bite-sized versions called empanadillas.
-Many Spanish cultures make versions of empanadas, but Puerto Rican empanadas have the distinct Puerto Rican seasoning flavors.
-Get my Shortcut Puerto Rican Picadillo Empanadas recipe, or try this Easy Puerto Rican-Style Vegetarian Empanada recipe.
+Empanadillas (Puerto Rican-style empanadas).
+While they can also be a meal in itself, empanadillas are a great appetizer, too.
+You can even make smaller, bite-sized versions.
+Many Spanish cultures make versions of empanadas, but Puerto Rican-style empanadas (which are actually called empanadillas in Puerto Rico) have the distinct Puerto Rican seasoning flavors.
+Get my Shortcut Puerto Rican-Style Picadillo Empanadas (Empanadillas) recipe, or try this Easy Puerto Rican-Style Vegetarian Empanada recipe.

 Tostones.
 Fried green plantains, or tostones are a staple in Puerto Rican cooking, not just for your Nochebuena menu, but with any Puerto Rican feast.
 You can fry them the traditional way, or try my Air Fryer Tostones (fried green plantain chips) recipe, which is a variation of my father’s traditional fried tostones.